 Start with the following simple yet not always obvious questions.

-1. What are the performance metrics upon which you will be judged?
+1. What are the performance metrics upon which we will be judged?

 2. What is the outcome you desire for yourself and what will that do for you?